-- Improve ability to articulately communicate cause and effect understanding in a complex environment. - · Further expose to divergent thinking. - Gain an understanding of the resources necessary to support a design methodology team.
+- Improve ability to articulately communicate cause and effect understanding in a complex environment. - Further expose to divergent thinking. - Gain an understanding of the resources necessary to support a design methodology team.

-This is the third of seven sessions using design methodology leading into the Capstone Synthesis Event.
+This is the fourth of eight sessions using design methodology leading into the Capstone Synthesis Event.
 These sessions also support the development of student research papers used to inform the Capstone.
 The comprehensive exam also incorporates the language and structure of design methodology.
-This third session will focus on the tensions of relevant actors within the region in order to further understanding of the environment through student presentations and discourse.
-During this session, each student will provide a 5-7 minute presentation, based upon their research, focused on tensions between and amongst actors within the operational environment.
+This session will focus on the tensions of relevant actors within the region in order to further understanding of the environment through student presentations and discourse.
+During this session, each student will moderate a portion of the seminar (5-7 minutes) with a focus on tensions between and amongst actors within the operational environment that they discovered during research.
 This should naturally lead into a discussion of what negative potentials exist that could lead to conflict in the region.